karlrissland/AppWorkshop/docs/HOL step-by-step - App Migration & Modernization.md

   - Explore additional features

-#### Prerequisites

-To complete this task, you should have provisioned the Parts Unlimited IaaS and PaaS environments and have a working CI/CD process.
-You will use the Developer Workstation deployed as part of the IaaS environment for your development work.

-#### Task 1: Create a Resource Group & Storage Account
+### Task 1: Create a Resource Group & Storage Account

 **Note:** If you already created a Storage Group for the web app logs, you can skip this step.
 If you already created a CDN Profile in the